This post may contain affiliate links. For more information, please read the full disclosure policy here.

 The same pitch isn’t going to work for every job or publication, but it is good to be prepared.
 I read quite a few freelance writing blog posts regarding pitching before figuring out what works for me.
 Check out this post from Elna Cain, which is incredibly informative.

 Whether I am just pitching a one-off story or applying for an actual writing position, I will input the details on my spreadsheet.
 It is a great way to keep an eye on who you emailed and when.
 This way you can follow up when necessary, or not apply for the same position again.

-I hope this post was helpful and leads you to a different website or job board you didn’t previously know.
+I hope this post was helpful and leads you to discover new freelance writing job boards and freelance writing jobs.